Reclaiming Our Health: Germ Theory Exposed

 For example, the bacterium said to cause tuberculosis has never been found in the early stages of the disease, is absent in 50% of cases, and 85 to 95% of people ‘infected’ with it do not develop tuberculosis.1 The pneumococcus bacterium said to cause pneumonia is absent in more than 25% of cases, and administering it to healthy organisms does not cause the disease.
 Most people constantly have streptococcus bacteria in their throats, but do not suffer from a permanent sore throat.2

-Germ theory was initiated by Louis Pasteur and Robert Koch, but it was opposed from the start by many prominent scientists.
-Claude Bernard, for example, stated: ‘The microbe is nothing, the terrain [i.e. body and mind] is everything.’
+Germ theory was introduced by Louis Pasteur and Robert Koch, but it was opposed from the start by many prominent scientists.
+Antoine Béchamp, for example, wrote: ‘Disease is born of us and in us.’
+Claude Bernard stated: ‘The microbe is nothing, the terrain [i.e. body and mind] is everything.’
 The alternative to germ theory is therefore sometimes called ‘terrain theory’.
 Rudolf Virchow stated that ‘germs seek their natural habitat – diseased tissue – rather than being the cause of diseased tissue’, just as mosquitoes seek stagnant water, but do not cause it to become stagnant.

 Germ theorists concede that sometimes people are not ‘susceptible’ to pathogens and can ‘resist’ them.
 This is a partial admission that an impaired bodily environment is the root cause of poor health, and that healthy living is the best way to avoid disease.
 But there is no profit in that for Big Pharma, and some people would rather blame ill health on microbes, or other people ‘infected’ with them, than on their own bad habits.